latenitefilms/GyroflowToolbox/docs/other-tools.md

 **Marker Toolbox** allows you to import Vimeo CSV, Dropbox Replay JSON & Email Comments into Apple's Final Cut Pro.

 You can learn more at [markertoolbox.io](https://markertoolbox.io)

+---

+### Transfer Toolbox

+Transfer Toolbox allows you to convert Final Cut Pro (for Mac) libraries into Final Cut Pro (for iPad) projects!

+You can learn more at [transfertoolbox.io](https://transfertoolbox.io)

+---

+### Recall Toolbox

+Recall Toolbox is a Final Cut Pro Workflow Extension that acts as a Shared Pasteboard.

+Anything that you can copy and paste in Final Cut Pro, Recall Toolbox can store.

+You can learn more at [recalltoolbox.io](https://recalltoolbox.io)